Ogutu Okudo: Career

 Okudo has been referred to by CNN as a woman on a mission to disrupt the oil and gas sector in Africa.
 In 2012, a year prior to Kenya discovering their first commercial viable oil deposits, she started Women in Oil and Gas East Africa (WIOGEA), which would later come to be known as Women in Energy and Extractives Africa (WEX Africa), This Nairobi-based non-government organisation had members in eight African countries, and over 3,500 members, 1,200 of whom were in Kenya, as of 2020.
 WEX Africa aims to bridge the gender gap in the energy and extractive sector.
 Members encourage girls to take science, technology, engineering and mathematics (STEM) courses and to seek careers in the lucrative male dominated sectors.
-WEX Africa have empowered over 100,000 girls with their STEM Highschool Outreach.

-In 2017, at age 25, Okudo became country manager for SpringRock Energy, an international oilfield and servicing company.
+In 2017, Okudo became country manager for SpringRock Energy, an international oilfield and servicing company.

-Other considerations

 Okudo was a founding board member of the Association of Women in Extractives Kenya (AWEIK).
 Crans Montana Forum recognised her with the award of New Leader of Tomorrow, for her role in advocating for women in the energy sector.
 The Africa Youth Awards recognized her as one of the 100 Young Most Influential Africans.
 In 2020, Forbes Africa named her among the top 30 Africans under age 30.

 In 2020, Okudo was appointed to the African Energy Chamber's highest-level advisory committee to serve on local content matters and support capacity building across the continent.

 In 2020, she was recognized as Person of the Year by the Future Awards Africa for her work in the energy sector.